 Responsible for the 24‐hour safety and security needs of all CJ staff and participants.
 Responsible for security team, and their respective schedules.
 The Security Director will work closely with the Head RA, the URJ staff, and the Advocates beginning in March.

-Assistant Security Director & Head RA - Elizabeth Foster
+Director of Operations & Head RA - Elizabeth Foster

 Works in conjunction with the Security Director to insure the 24‐hour safety and security needs of all CJ staff and participants.
 Assists in training RAs and security team both before and during Camp Jenny.
 Responsible for managing schedules for all RAs and security team.
 The Assistant Security Director/Head RA will work closely with the Security Director, the URJ staff, and the RAs beginning in March.